FLAT: An Optimized Dataflow for Mitigating Attention Bottlenecks: Challenges with Running Attention Layers

-\textbf{Activation-Weight operators (\qshort/\kshort/\vshort/\oshort):} For \qshort/\kshort/\vshort/\oshort operators, following the notation in \autoref{fig:compute_flow}(c), the number of operations is $O(BND^{2})$.
-The number of memory access for the input (activations), weight (parameters), and output (activations) are $O(BND)$, $O(D^{2})$, $O(BND)$, respectively.
-Therefore the operational intensity is $O(\frac{BND^{2}}{BND+D^{2}+BND})$.
-From the reciprocal, \emph{1/Op.Int.}, $O(\frac{2}{D} + \frac{1}{BN})$, we see that increasing the batch size (B) can increase the operational intensity---the same weight value can be \emph{reused} by multiple activations, leading to lower BW pressure.
-This is a typical technique used in activation-weight operators: it makes better use of the scarce memory bandwidth in accelerators and enables higher utilization of the provisioned compute FLOPs, leading to improved throughput.
+\niparagraph{Activation-Weight operators (\qshort/\kshort/\vshort/\oshort).} Following the notation in \autoref{fig:compute_flow}, the number of operations in these operators is $\mathcal{O}(BND^{2})$.
+The number of memory accesses for the input (activations), weight (parameters), and output (activations) tensors are $\mathcal{O}(BND)$, $\mathcal{O}(D^{2})$, $\mathcal{O}(BND)$, respectively.
+Therefore the operational intensity is $\mathcal{O}(\frac{BND^{2}}{BND+D^{2}+BND})$.
+We see that increasing the batch size (B) can increase the operational intensity---the same weight value can be \emph{reused} by multiple activations, leading to lower BW pressure.
+This is a typical technique used in activation-weight operators (e.g., \CONV and \FC, the staple in most DNN models) as it makes better use of the scarce memory bandwidth in accelerators and enables higher utilization of the provisioned compute FLOPs, leading to improved throughput.
+The specific mechanism to exploit the operational intensity is called dataflow~\cite{chen2016eyeriss, synthesislectures_orchestration}.

-\textbf{Activation-Activation operators (\lshort/\ashort):} For \lshort/\ashort operators, the number of operations is $O(BN^{2}D)$.
-The number of memory access for the two input-activations and the output-activations are $O(BND)$, $O(BND)$, $O(BN^{2})$, respectively.
-Therefore the operational intensity is $O(\frac{BN^{2}D}{2BND+BN^{2}})$, and its reciprocal is $O(\frac{2}{N} + \frac{1}{D})$.
+\niparagraph{Activation-Activation operators (\lshort/\ashort).} For \lshort and \ashort operators, the number of operations is $\mathcal{O}(BN^{2}D)$.
+The number of memory access for the two input-activations and the output-activations are $\mathcal{O}(BND)$, $\mathcal{O}(BND)$, $\mathcal{O}(BN^{2})$, respectively.
+Therefore the operational intensity is $\mathcal{O}(\frac{BN^{2}D}{2BND+BN^{2}})$.
 Embedding size (D) is decided by the model, and sequence length (N) is decided by the application.
-For these operators, we are not able to simply leverage the batch size to increase the operational intensity.
-Instead, more involved approaches such as moving data on-chip need to be considered---this is discussed in more detail in \autoref{sec:roofline}.

-\textbf{Multi-head Attention} An often-used variant of the attention mechanism is multi-head attention: it leads to higher accuracy in many tasks~\cite{transformer}.
-In multi-head attention, we split the output of the \qshort/\kshort/\vshort operator along a hidden dimension, reshaping it from size [N, D] to [H, N, dk], where dk=N/H. We then execute \lshort operator to produce H tensors of size [N, N], followed by the \ashort operator, and finally aggregate the H tensors to size [N, D] before executing \oshort operator.
+Furthermore, multi-head attention is an often-used variant of the attention mechanism: it leads to higher accuracy in many tasks~\cite{transformer}.
+It splits the output of the \qshort/\kshort/\vshort operator along a hidden dimension, reshaping it from size [N, D] to [H, N, d], where d=D/H. The operational intensity of \lshort, \ashort becomes $\mathcal{O}(\frac{BN^{2}D}{2BND+BHN^{2}})$.
+For these operators, one can not simply increase the batch size to increase the operational intensity.